PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/vehicle_attribute_recognition.en.md

 ```

-<b>Note:</b> The parameters in the configuration file are initialization parameters for the production line.
-If you wish to change the initialization parameters for the vehicle attribute recognition production line, you can directly modify the parameters in the configuration file and load the configuration file for prediction.
+<b>Note:</b> The parameters in the configuration file are initialization parameters for the pipeline.
+If you wish to change the initialization parameters for the vehicle attribute recognition pipeline, you can directly modify the parameters in the configuration file and load the configuration file for prediction.
 Additionally, CLI prediction also supports passing in a configuration file by specifying the path of the configuration file with `--pipeline`.

 ## 3. Development Integration/Deployment

-If the production line meets your requirements for inference speed and accuracy, you can proceed directly with development integration/deployment.
+If the pipeline meets your requirements for inference speed and accuracy, you can proceed directly with development integration/deployment.

-If you need to integrate the production line into your Python project, you can refer to the example code in [2.2.2 Python Script Method](#222-python-script-method).
+If you need to integrate the pipeline into your Python project, you can refer to the example code in [2.2.2 Python Script Method](#222-python-script-method).

 In addition, PaddleX also provides three other deployment methods, which are detailed as follows:

 🚀 <b>High-Performance Inference</b>: In practical production environments, many applications have strict standards for the performance metrics of deployment strategies, especially response speed, to ensure efficient system operation and smooth user experience.
 To this end, PaddleX offers a high-performance inference plugin aimed at deeply optimizing the performance of model inference and pre/post-processing, significantly speeding up the end-to-end process.
 For detailed high-performance inference procedures, please refer to the [PaddleX High-Performance Inference Guide](../../../pipeline_deploy/high_performance_inference.en.md).

 ☁️ <b>Service-Oriented Deployment</b>: Service-oriented deployment is a common form of deployment in practical production environments.
 By encapsulating inference capabilities into services, clients can access these services via network requests to obtain inference results.
-PaddleX supports various production line service-oriented deployment solutions.
-For detailed production line service-oriented deployment procedures, please refer to the [PaddleX Service-Oriented Deployment Guide](../../../pipeline_deploy/serving.en.md).
+PaddleX supports various pipeline service-oriented deployment solutions.
+For detailed pipeline service-oriented deployment procedures, please refer to the [PaddleX Service-Oriented Deployment Guide](../../../pipeline_deploy/serving.en.md).

 Below are the API references for basic service-oriented deployment and multi-language service invocation examples: